leoAshu/web3-essentials/README.md

 > Important Keywords
 >
 > - Dapp - Decentralized Application = Decentralized Protocol = Smart Contract
->   - A decentralized application is usually a combination of many smart contracts.
+>   - A decentralized application is usually a combination of many smart contracts